 ED questions staffer working at Sushant Singh Rajput's house

-The Enforcement Directorate (ED) on Thursday questioned a staffer of actor Sushant Singh Rajput in a money laundering case stemming from a complaint filed by the actor's father with the Bihar Police in connection with his death, officials said.
+The Enforcement Directorate (ED) on Thursday questioned a staffer of actor Sushant Singh Rajput for the second consecutive day in a money laundering case stemming from a complaint filed by the actor's father with the Bihar Police in connection with his death, officials said.
 They said Samuel Miranda was questioned at the central probe agency's office in Mumbai and his statement recorded under the Prevention of Money Laundering Act (PMLA).

 Rajput, 34, was found hanging in this apartment on June 14.
 The ED has also summoned actor Rhea Chakraborty, 28, to depose before the investigating officer of the case on August 7.